Question for SU(5) x SU(5) string unification: Canonical unification

-The renormalizability of the theory is induced by a mass-dimensional scale parameter, $\mu$, which is a response of the Green functions of the theory in each energy scale.
-The change in $\mu$ induces a new adjustment in the coupling constant, mass and vertex renormalization of the theory, being governed by the RGEs.
-The coefficients in these equations are associated with the finite shift generated by a increase in this scale parameter for each of this three constants of the theory~\cite{Machacek:1983fi,Machacek:1983tz,Machacek:1984zw}.
-Concerning to the gauge couplings constants, the evolution of these parameters at one-loop level is governed by the following RGEs:
+The renormalizability of the theory is guaranteed by a mass-dimensional scale parameter, $\mu$, which is a response of the Green functions of the theory in each energy scale.
+When we perform a change in $\mu$ we induces a new adjustment in the coupling constants, mass and vertex renormalization of the theory.
+These quantities are governed by the RGEs.
+The coefficients in these equations are associated with the finite shift generated by a increase in this scale parameter for each of this three constants~\cite{Machacek:1983fi,Machacek:1983tz,Machacek:1984zw}.
+The evolution of the gauge couplings constants at one-loop level are governed by the following RGEs: